Haemieupseong

 Haemieupseong is a Joseon-era Korean fortress in what is now Haemi-eup, South Chungcheong Province, South Korea.
 Haemieupseong was built between 1417 and 1421 during the Joseon period.
 In January 1963, it was listed as South Korea's Historical Site No. 116 and was renovated in 1973.
-The castle was the background of the Donghak Rebellion in 1864.
-This fortress, originally built to protect against Japanese pirates, was a historical site where thousands of Catholics were executed during the French Invasion in 1866.
+The castle served as a backdrop to the Donghak Rebellion in 1864.
+This fortress, originally built to protect against Japanese pirates, was a historical site at which thousands of Catholics were executed during the French Invasion in 1866.

 Facilities

 There's a historic culture festival held at Haemieup-seong.
 The theme is Seosan during the Joeseon period.
 The fortress has several facilities that include a natural eco park, horseback riding, shops and places to eat and drink, as well as gukgung and ssireum.